hyperupcall/blog/content/posts/semantic-hotkeys.md

 2. The cost of context-switching
 3. The cost of hotkey clobbering

 The first cost is somewhat-inevitable, especially for large enterprise softwares like [Blender](https://www.blender.org) or [Houdini](https://www.sidefx.com).
 Sometimes, this cost is rarely a consideration because it is easily amortized by ample use of the hotkeys themselves.
-But, with less frequently-used applications, it is often not worth learning the hotkeys.
+But, with less frequently-used or non-unique applications, it is often not worth learning the hotkeys.
 The cost of learning hotkeys of a particular application is typically not proportional to the total time using that application.

 The second cost deals with context switching among multiple applications (that have different sets of hotkeys).
 A high familiarity with each applications' hotkeys can mitigate this penalty somewhat, but it will always exist.
 As applications with incongruent hotkeys increase, the cost of context switching will only remain high.